 The start of the year is often a time that is overlooked by many people planning a trip to East Africa.
 A dry spell usually takes place during this time between the end of the short rains and the start of the long rains.

 The green savannah and fewer visitors make this an excellent time to avoid the crowds.
-Generally considered to be the ‘shoulder season’, festive season rates have dropped and Wildebeest calving season is about to begin in the Serengeti.
-Many seasoned safari-goers rates the shoulder season as the best time to plan a trip to Tanzania or Kenya.
+Generally considered to be the ‘shoulder season’, festive season rates drop and the wildebeest calving season is about to begin in the Serengeti National Park.
+For this reason, many seasoned safari-goers rate the shoulder season as the best time to plan a trip to Tanzania or Kenya.

-For most travellers, the best time to visit the Serengeti in Tanzania or Masai Mara in Kenya revolves heavily around the movement of the Great Wildebeest Migration.
+For most travellers, the best time to visit the Serengeti in Tanzania or Masai Mara in Kenya revolves heavily around the movement of the wildebeest migration.

 Understanding the pattern of the Wildebeest Migration will help you choose the best time of year to visit the Serengeti.
 In general, the migration tends to be in the Southern Serengeti for the calving season from February to mid-March.

-The best months to see the migration are from June-September as animals concentrate around watering holes and rivers.
+The best months to see the migration are from June-September as scores of Serengeti animals concentrate around watering holes and rivers.

 Calving Season – Late January-February